 Signs- If your venue is big- your guests might benefit from some indication of where to go for what- which is the perfect excuse for a higgledy piggeldy wooden sign.

-Table names- Call each of your tables after one of the characters and your guests won't forget where they're meant to go once they've look at the seating plan.
+Table names- Call each of your tables after one of the characters and your guests won't forget where they're meant to go once they've looked at the seating plan.

-Keys- Give each guest a key with a tag and for them to write their well wishes and then hang them off a wedding tree decoration.
+Keys- Give each guest a key along with a tag for them to write their well wishes and then hang them off a wedding tree decoration.